Nae'Qwan Tomlin: College career

+Tomlin played for the Monroe CC Tribunes during the 2019–20 season for what was his first stint of organized basketball.
+He averaged 13.3 points, 8.8 rebounds and 3.3 blocks per game.
+Tomlin then played for the Chipola Indians from 2020 to 2022 and led the team to a combined 53–11 record.

-Tomlin began his college career at the junior college level, playing for the Monroe CC Tribunes before spending two seasons with the Chipola Indians.
-Afterwards, he transferred to the Kansas State Wildcats, helping the team advance to the Elite Eight in 2023.
-Tomlin was dismissed from Kansas State in December 2023 after being suspended indefinitely following an arrest for disorderly conduct.
+Afterwards, Tomlin transferred to the Kansas State Wildcats, helping the team advance to the Elite Eight in 2023.
+On December 6, 2023, Tomlin was dismissed from Kansas State after being suspended indefinitely following an arrest for disorderly conduct.
 In his final season, he transferred mid-season to the Memphis Tigers, playing 21 games and averaging 14 points and 6 rebounds, the latter the second most on the team.

 Professional career

 After going undrafted in the 2024 NBA draft, Tomlin joined the Cleveland Cavaliers for the 2024 NBA Summer League.
 On September 24, 2024, he signed with the Cavaliers but was waived that same day.
 On October 26, he joined the Cleveland Charge of the NBA G League.

 On February 20, 2025, Tomlin signed with the Cavaliers on a 10-day contract.
 On March 2, the Cavaliers signed him to a two-way contract.

+On February 10, 2026, the Cleveland Cavaliers converted forward Tomlin from a two-way deal to a two-year, $3 million fully guaranteed standard NBA contract.